-If your review of decision is successful and BPS entitlements in respect of your 2015 application are subsequently allocated to your business, then these can be activated against the eligible land declared in 2017 in the usual way.
+If your review of decision is successful and BPS entitlements in respect of your 2015 application are subsequently allocated to your business, then these can be activated against the eligible land declared in 2019 in the usual way.

-However if your review of decision is not successful, no BPS, Greening Payment or Young Farmers' Payment will be made.
+However, if your review of decision is not successful, no BPS, Greening Payment or YFP will be made.

-If you are not farming any land in 2017, then you can't declare any land to activate BPS entitlements in 2017 or claim ANC payment.
-This will mean that you will not be able to activate any BPS entitlements in 2017 even if your review of decision is successful.
-Consequently no BPS, Greening Payment or Young Farmers' Payment in relation to 2017 scheme year will be made.
+If you are not farming any land in 2019, then you can't declare any land to activate BPS entitlements in 2019.

+This will mean that you will not be able to activate any BPS entitlements in 2019 even if your review of decision is successful.
+Consequently no BPS, Greening Payment or YFP in relation to 2019 scheme year will be made.

-60. If I am prevented from being allocated entitlements due to Force Majeure/Exceptional Circumstances, can I still obtain entitlements?
+60. If I am prevented from being allocated entitlements due to Force Majeure/Exceptional Circumstances (FM/EC), can I still obtain entitlements?

-If your application has been impacted upon by Force Majeure or Exceptional Circumstances (FM/EC) you should refer to the FM/EC guidance in the 2017 Guide to the Basic Payment Scheme.
-If your application for FM/EC is successful your scheme application will be processed in accordance with scheme requirements which, where appropriate, may include an allocation of entitlements from Regional Reserve.
+If your application has been impacted upon by FM/EC you should refer to the FM/EC guidance in the 2019 Guide to the Basic Payment Scheme.
+If your application for FM/EC is successful your scheme application will be processed in accordance with scheme requirements which, where appropriate, may include an allocation of entitlements from RR.
 If applying for FM/EC it is important that you inform DAERA within 15 days of being in a position to do so.